 Buchanan High School offers a One-to-One (1:1) computer device environment to all students 8th through 12th grade.
-8th grade student will be given a used Chromebook to use during the day and will not be allowed to take the device off campus.
-9th – 11th grade students are assigned Chromebooks to use during the day and with their guardian’s permission may be allowed to take it off campus.
-9th – 11th grade students may participate in the Device Protection Program which is outlined in greater detail below.
+8th grade students will be given a used Chromebook to use during the day and will not be allowed to take the device off campus.
+9th – 12th grade students are assigned Chromebooks to use during the day and with their guardian’s permission may be allowed to take it off campus.
+9th – 12th grade students may participate in the Device Protection Program which is outlined in greater detail below.
 The following information is provided for your reference.
 Buchanan Community Schools does not endorse any of these products.

 8th Grade Students